 If a credit check is run it’s likely only to be in the final stages of the application/offer process.
-So likely other references and stages of interview will have already been run and so the check may not have a major say on a final hiring decision.
-In fact many people are still hired despite any ‘marks’ against their credit score.
+So likely other references and stages of the interview will have already been run, so the check may not have a major say on a final hiring decision.
+In fact, many people are still hired despite any ‘marks’ against their credit score.

 And once again, when you explain why you run checks, it could be good practice to clarify that you will be diligent and stick to the original purpose and reasons for the checks.
 Explain that you’ll be considerate and confidentially hear explanations of any ‘unavoidable’ or ‘negative’ information that is out of a team member or applicants’ control.

 Outline that results will be treated and interpreted sensitively and individually and remain in line with the primary reasons for credit checking.